ProDataMan/ansible-best-practices-windows/labs/aap-workflows/index_new.md

 You have two departments in your organization:

-- The web operations team that is developing playbooks in their own Git branch named `webops`
+- The web operations team that is developing playbooks to deploy infrastructure for the development team who will deploy their application to the infrasture as they complete new versions
-- The web developers team that is developing playbooks in their own Git branch named `webdev`

-When there is a new Node.js server to deploy, two things need to happen:

 ### Web operations team

 - Install IIS, Install MySQL, Configure the web app to use the new MYSQL server by updating its web.config with the MySQL server details

+### Create a linux credential
+add the cert that you used to connect to the ansible host to AAP name it linux

+### Add your Anible host to the AAP Inventory

+create a new host in the AAP Inventory

+* name: ubuntu_server
+* credential: linux

 ### Set up projects

-First you have to set up the Git repo as a Project like you normally would.
+First you have to set up a reference to the ansible-best-practice-windows repo where the Deploy IIS, Deploy My SQL and Configure web.config playbook are stored

 > **Warning**
 >